What is ESG law?

 The Rise of ESG Laws Around the World

-Standardized ESG Reporting with the Corporate Sustainability Reporting Directive (CSRD)
+Standardized ESG Disclosures with the Corporate Sustainability Reporting Directive (CSRD)

-The CSRD plays a critical role in the ESG landscape.
-It sets a consistent framework for ESG reporting across industries.
-Using the European Sustainability Reporting Standards (ESRS), companies must share clear details on their environmental, social, and governance impact.
+The CSRD plays a critical role in the ESG landscape by setting a consistent framework for sustainability disclosures across industries.
+Using the European Sustainability Reporting Standards (ESRS), companies must share clear details on their environmental, social, and governance performance.
 This allows stakeholders to easily compare and analyze their sustainability efforts.

 Under the CSRD, ESG reports must be digital and meet European Single Electronic Format (ESEF) standards.
 Plus, external audits help ensure that the data is accurate and trustworthy for stakeholders.
 The aim of this structure is to reduce greenwashing.